Open-Speech-EkStep/data-acquisition-pipeline/README.md

 Note:
 1. Both archive_blob_path and scraped_data_blob_path should be present in channel_blob_path.
-2. The CSV file used in file mode of youtube, It's name must be same as source_name given above.
+2. The CSV file used in file mode of youtube, It\'s name must be same as source_name given above.
+3. (only for datacollector_urls and datacollector_bing spiders) To autoconfigure language parameter to channel_blob_path from web_crawler_config.json, use <language> in channel_blob_path.
+    "eg: for tamil : data/dowload/<language>/audio - this will replace <language> with tamil."
 ```
 #### Metadata file configurations
 Metadata file configurations in [config.py](https://github.com/Open-Speech-EkStep/data-acquisition-pipeline/blob/master/data_acquisition_framework/config.py)